kalinkrustev/ut-port/README.md

   it in an inefficient way
   - `30` - `info` - standard level of logging, that is of daily use of an application operator
-  - `20` - `debug` - more verbove level of logging, that includes additional details, useful for application developers, may include data on API calls, parameters and results
+  - `20` - `debug` - more verbose level of logging, that includes additional details, useful for application developers, may include data on API calls, parameters and results
   - `10` - `trace` - most detailed level, which may include low level details like